MrCoolz0104/MrCoolz0104/README.md

-# Hi there, Its Akil 😎
+# As salamu alaykum, Its Mohammad Akil Mujawar.